onvif/media-signing-framework/lib/plugins/README.md

 Through the meson option `signingplugin`, one of them can be selected and the source file is added to the library sources.
 There is one extra option (`threaded_unless_check_dep`) which can be set if the signing side should be built with a threaded plugin unless libcheck exists.
+Further, the validation side check tests are not run.
 The unthreaded plugin is the library default.

 ## Creating a plugin
 It is feasible to build your own signing plugin.
 The only requirement is to implement the